jnidzwetzki/jnidzwetzki.github.io/_posts/2022-08-27-https-reverse-proxy-with-docker-traefik-and-lets-encrypt.md

     end
 </div>

-Because most Container Images do not support HTTPs connections out-of-the-box, the incoming HTTP traffic is forwarded unencrypted as regular HTTPs requests to the container.
+Because most container images do not support HTTPs connections out-of-the-box, the incoming HTTP traffic is forwarded unencrypted as regular HTTPs traffic to the containers.
 However, the traffic is only forwarded on the local system via the loopback interface and can not be intercepted by an attacker.

-## Starting Traefik
+## Installing and Configuring Traefik

-To use Traefik, the offered Container Image has to be downloaded and started.
+To use Traefik, the provided container image has to be downloaded and started.
 This can be done by using the following lines in a Docker compose file.
-It also applies a basic configuration to Traefik.
+The compose file also applies a basic configuration to Traefik.
 The software listens to all requests on ports 80/tcp and 443/tcp.
 In addition, these ports of the Docker Hosts are forwarded to this container.

 ```yaml
 traefik: